 Getting Custom Labels For Hot Fill Products

-When ordering labels, make sure to mention that your product will be hot filled.
+When ordering custom labels, make sure to mention that your product will be hot filled.
 Containers and labels expand and contract when heated and cooled which can cause the label to wrinkle and bubble (this issue is more pronounced with plastic containers than glass).
 Letting us know that you will be labeling a hot filled product and the container type will ensure that a special adhesive will be used to avoid label issues.
 We recommend testing label materials before investing time and resources into an order.

 As you can see, there are a variety of factors that need to be considered to create a streamlined filling and packaging process.
 Whether you acquire your own equipment or use a co-packer, it’s essential that you research different types of hot fill, labeling, and secondary packaging equipment to ensure that they are compatible with your container and labels, as well as with each other.